PostHog/posthog.com/contents/handbook/company/team/charles-cook.md

 As a manager (60%):
 - I am the exec responsible for all things ops, finance, people, and legal at PostHog
-- I am the exec responsible for marketing and CS at PostHog
+- I am the exec responsible for marketing and customer success at PostHog

 As an individual contributor (40%), in order of priority right now:
 - People